 In mid-March, not long after conservative media and “philosophers” began fixating on the drug, Trump started touting hydroxychloroquine as a potential “game changer” in the fight against coronavirus.
 Around this time, he falsely claimed that hydroxychloroquine had shown “very, very encouraging early results” (no clinical studies had shown this), and that the FDA had “gone through the approval process” (to this day, the FDA has not approved the drug to treat coronavirus patients).
 In some instances, Trump promoted taking the drug in combination with azithromycin, an antibiotic that many of us know as a Z-Pack (or Z-Pak).
 While a French study published in late March suggested that this combination of drugs could be effective at fighting the coronavirus, it has since been discredited.

-On May 18, during a meeting with restaurant executives, Trump shocked reporters when he said that he’d started taking hydroxychloroquine a little over a week ago, after consulting the White House doctor.
+On May 18, during a meeting with restaurant executives, Trump shocked reporters when he said that he’d started taking hydroxychloroquine after consulting the White House doctor.
 (In recent weeks, two White House staffers have tested positive for the virus: one of the Trump’s valets and Mike Pence’s spokeswoman.)
 Trump also claimed that “many, many” front-line workers are taking hydroxychloroquine.
 While there are a handful of clinical studies where health-care workers have been prescribed the drug to prevent against a coronavirus infection, their use has been supervised.
 These studies are ongoing, and results aren’t expected until August at the earliest.
 On May 24, Trump told Full Measure host Sharyl Atkisson that he had “just finished” taking the drugs.

 Despite warnings from the FDA and the public-health community at large, Trump’s fixation on the drug has been unwavering.
 In fact, last week, Richard Bright, a federal agency head who led the government’s efforts to develop a coronavirus vaccine, testified to Congress that he was discharged after urging that hydroxychloroquine be vetted as a coronavirus treatment.
 The administration, Bright testified, wanted to bypass some parts of this standard process.